 To experience hands-on basic robotic systems and programming

-- How can robotics technology further impact our future in a positive way?
+- How can/will robotic technology impact our future in a positive way?

 - What are the required components, factors and skills to build a functioning robot?

-- How to program a robot to perform autonomous functions?
+- How to program a robot to perform autonomous tasks?

 - Students are expected to gently use the robots and related equipment.